 R Radical Depravity (instead of total depravity): emphasizes that every aspect of our being is affected by the fall, and we are rendered incapable of saving ourselves.
 This view stops short of declaring that fallen humanity is as bad as it possibly can be.

 S Sovereign election (instead of unconditional election): the old term is presented in such a way as to give the impression that those who die without receiving Christ do so because God never sought to save them in the first place.
-The new term posits that God desires the salvation of all.
-However, our salvation is initiated by God’s sovereign act of choosing us.
+None are able (or even inclined) to repent until they are drawn to Christ by the Father.
+God desires the salvation of all, but he leaves the choice to us.

 E Eternal life (instead of preservation of saints): the phrase stresses that believers enjoy a transformed life and an enduring faith through the power of God.